 With such heavy impacts, the hospitality industry will have to learn to function and revive from this crisis in a better way.
 The first step in overcoming this crisis is building relationships and trust to regain customer confidence.
 New practices will be put in place to monitor and control the environment in which the business takes place.

-The communication should take the lead role in reaching out to the customers in a gentle and non-aggressive manner to reassure them of the safety in their decision to start travelling again.
+Communication should take the lead role in reaching out to the customers in a gentle and non-aggressive manner to reassure them of the safety of their decision to start traveling again.
 Promoting the business should be done in a positive manner, showing the benefit to the customer and providing the travelers with a light at the end of the tunnel.
 The players of the industry should consider how to emotionally and sensitively receive the travelers once confined in their homes after the lockdown is lifted.

 The hospitality industry is going through a very interesting phase of growth and transformation.
 The last decade has been characterized by steady growth, and according to Deloitte's travel and hospitality industry outlook, analysts forecast that this trend will continue for the coming years, though not every organization might be able to keep pace and the least innovative brands will be driven out of business.